macph/easement-curve/docs/guide.md

 > :information_source: Picking CW or ACW will forces the curve to be aligned in that direction, even if it's a much longer curve and crosses itself.
 By leaving it at N/A by default the curve will be aligned in the shortest direction.

-Now, we need to recreate the curve in Train Simulator.
+We need to recreate the curve in Train Simulator.
 The start point is at `(508.235, 644.051)`, so we find that point on the first track by double clicking it until the coordinates rollout gives us the correct values.

 ![Coordinate found](images/ig05.jpg)

-Looking straight down at the gizmo, we move the cursor to the gizmo's centre and use the cut tool to split the track.
+Looking straight down at the gizmo, we use the cut tool exactly where the gizmo's centre is.
 The extranenous section is deleted.

 ![Cutting track](images/ig06.jpg)